-- Presidential Awards for Community Multicultural Enrichment (PACME Award), Virginia Commonwealth University, Richmond, VA, 2014.
+- Presidential Awards for Community Multicultural Enrichment (PACME Award), VCU, 2014.
 Award recognizes individual who has made significant contributions to enhance VCU’s commitment to diversity.

 - Riese-Melton Award, Virginia Commonwealth University, 2014.
 Award given for outstanding contributions to cross-cultural relations.

 - American Psychological Association, Minority Fellowship Program, 2010.
 James Jones Lifetime Achievement Award.